shinwookim/SP2023-Notes/1550/04 Scheduling.md

 Also, as an aside, why can't we easily improve the performance of I/O bound processes?
 Unlike, CPUs, improvements in I/O devices have been largely stagnant.
 Although there certainly are some improvements (such as the development of solid state drives), a lot of I/O devices have largely stayed the same (Hard Disk Drive speeds have been the same for almost a decade!).
 Furthermore, many I/O in these programs represents *human interactions* (which is slow and unpredictable!).

 ## When to schedule
-Now that we've justified the need for a scheduling, let's look at how scheduling act
+Now that we've justified the need for a scheduling, let's look at how scheduling actually happens.
+Note that scheduling occurs in the OS (kernel).
+So to determine when we schedule, we need to look at when we transition to OS code from process code.

-When to schedule:
-- Process Creation - syscall
-- Process Exit - syscall
-- Blocked - syscall
-- I/O Interrupt - hardware interupt
-- Clock Interrupt - preemption
+1. When a **process is created**, we are in the OS.
+Hence, we can run the schduler here.
-(I.e., when are we scheduling?
-When we are in the OS...When are we in the OS?)
+2. Conversely when a **process exits**, we are once again put in the OS.
+Hence, we can run the scheduler here.

-Three-Level Scheduling...where do we schedule?
+3. When we are **blocked** (e.g., for file I/O), we make a system call to get data.
+With the system call, we are put in the OS, and since we only schedule ready processes, we can schedule here (and pick another process).
+4. When we have a hardware interrupt (such as an **I/O interrupt**), we run the OS code.
+Hence, we can run the scheduler here.
+5. As mentioned before, when we have a **clock interrupt**, we schedule (for preemption).

+## Where to schedule...Three-Level Scheduling
+Now that we've looked at when we schedule, let's look at where we do the sc ...where do we schedule?
 ![](three-level-schedule.png)
 CPU schedule picks from the ready process to give the CPU time